 According to months of data from leading media-research company Experian Simmons, viewers who vote Republican and identify themselves as conservative are more likely than Democrats to love the biggest hits on TV.
-Of the top 10 broadcast shows on TV in the spring, nine were ranked more favorably by viewers who identify themselves as Republican.
+Of the top 10 broadcast shows on TV in the spring, nine had a higher percentage of viewers who identify themselves as Republican.

 Liberals appreciate many of the same shows, mind you.
 But their devotion typically is not quite as strong as right-wingers, and Dems are more likely to prefer modestly rated titles.

 Like Mad Men.